Former UW Husky Puka Nacua hurts Seahawks with 10 catches in first NFL game

 “He did a great job,” Stafford said of Nacua.
 “We missed out on one [long pass attempt] that I know we’ll look at together and see what we can do to get that connected.
 But for the most part, he was in the right spot at the right time and his ability to catch and run afterward was on display today.
 We knew that was going to be there because he’s a big physical kid that understands the game.”

-Nacua, 6 feet 3 and 205 pounds, came to Washington after being Utah’s high school player of the year in 2018.
+Nacua, 6-foot-3 and 205 pounds, came to Washington after being Utah’s high school player of the year in 2018.

 He played in eight games as a true freshman for the Huskies in 2019, catching seven passes for 168 yards and two touchdowns.